Culture of Italy: Sports

 The most popular sport in Italy is football.
-Italy's national football team is one of the world's most successful teams with four FIFA World Cup victories (1934, 1938, 1982 and 2006).
+Italy's men's national football team is one of the world's most successful teams, with four FIFA World Cup victories (1934, 1938, 1982, and 2006).
 Italian clubs have won 48 major European trophies, making Italy the second most successful country in European football.
 Italy's top-flight club football league is named Serie A and is followed by millions of fans around the world.

-Other popular team sports in Italy include basketball, volleyball and rugby.
+Other popular team sports in Italy include basketball, volleyball, and rugby.
 Italy's male and female national volleyball teams are often featured among the world's best.
 The Italian national basketball team's best results were gold at Eurobasket 1983 and EuroBasket 1999, as well as silver at the Olympics in 2004.
 Lega Basket Serie A is widely considered one of the most competitive in Europe.
 Italy's rugby national team competes in the Six Nations Championship, and is a regular at the Rugby World Cup.
 The men's volleyball team won three consecutive World Championships (in 1990, 1994, and 1998) and earned the Olympic silver medal in 1996, 2004, and 2016.

 Italy has a long and successful tradition in individual sports as well.
 Bicycle racing is a familiar sport in the country.
 Italians have won the UCI World Championships more than any other country, except Belgium.
 The Giro d'Italia is a cycling race held every May, and constitutes one of the three Grand Tours.
 Alpine skiing is also a widespread sport in Italy, and the country is a popular international skiing destination, known for its ski resorts.
 Italian skiers achieved good results in Winter Olympic Games, Alpine Ski World Cup, and tennis has a significant following in Italy, ranking as the fourth most practised sport in the country.
 The Rome Masters, founded in 1930, is one of the most prestigious tennis tournaments in the world.
-Italian professional tennis players won the Davis Cup in 1976 and the Fed Cup in 2006, 2009, 2010 and 2013.
+Italian professional tennis players won the Davis Cup in 1976 and the Fed Cup in 2006, 2009, 2010, and 2013.